dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 16 - Sim2Real.md

 ## In-Hand Object Rotation via Rapid Motor Adaptation

 ## Problem Definition
+Compared to human's ability to manipulate different objects in-hand, generalized in-hand manipulation robot has

 ## Why the state-of-the-art is not enough for this?
 Why does it fail?